ai-agentx/test/autogen/README.md

 3. For model-specific errors:
    - Try using a different model from your config list
    - Check if your API key has access to the requested model
-   - Ensure `OPENAI_MODEL_FAMILY` matches your model type (e.g., "openai" for GPT models, "claude" for Claude models)
+   - Ensure `OPENAI_MODEL_FAMILY` matches your model type:
+     - `"OPENAI"` for GPT models (gpt-3.5-turbo, gpt-4, gpt-4o, etc.)
+     - `"GEMINI"` for Google Gemini models (gemini-1.5-pro, gemini-2.0-flash, etc.)
+     - `"CLAUDE"` for Anthropic Claude models (claude-3-5-sonnet, claude-3-haiku, etc.)
+     - `"R1"` for DeepSeek R1 reasoning models
+     - `"UNKNOWN"` for custom or unrecognized models

 4. If you're using custom API endpoints or non-OpenAI models:
-   - Set the correct `OPENAI_MODEL_FAMILY` value ("claude", "anthropic", "openai", etc.)
+   - Set the correct `OPENAI_MODEL_FAMILY` value as listed above
    - Verify your API base URL is correct
    - Ensure the model name matches what your API endpoint expects
+   - For proxy services like litellm, use the base model family (e.g., "GEMINI" for "vercel-gemini-2.5-pro")

 4. If filesystem tools don't work:
    - Verify the current directory permissions